Aviary

 step

-methodNow we can define the step
+MethodNext we define the step

-function which should take an action and return the next observation, reward, done, and if the episode was truncated.
+the next observation, reward, done, and whether the episode was truncated.

 You will probably often use this specific syntax for calling the tools - calling exec_tool_calls